rakibsarowar/vue-note/README.md

 In this example, the textStyle computed property dynamically computes the CSS styles based on the isBold and isUnderline data properties.If isBold is true, the text will be displayed in bold, and if isUnderline is true, the text will be underlined.

 These examples demonstrate the basics of style binding in Vue.js 3.
 You can bind any CSS property and value pairs you need, and even use dynamic data or computed properties to compute the styles at runtime.Remember to prefix property names with a dash when using kebab -case CSS properties, such as 'font-weight' and 'text-decoration'.

-I hope this explanation and these code examples help you understand style binding in Vue.js 3.
-Feel free to ask if you have any further questions!

 <!-- -------------------------------------------------------------------------------------------------------------- -->
 <!-- -------------------------------------------------------------------------------------------------------------- -->